pigghead/Demonstration_Boids/README.md

 ## Matching
 Boids will attempt to match the speed of neighboring Boids.
 This will be accomplished much like the Cohesion / Flocking algorithm, except that the velocities of all Boids will be used as opposed to their positions.

+## To do
+- Right now, the boids only react to 2D space (travel along the x and z coordinates).
+Apply ability to navigate the y.